Who were the Ancient Danites & Danaan? Part II

 The Daughters of Zelophehad (Public Domain)

-These five daughters were not married when Joshua presided over Israel and the land was being divided up among the chieftains.
-The men of Israel were concerned over this, that if these daughters did not marry, then there was a possibility that other men may take them and thus divide up the inheritance.
-Like the Greek story, one will notice that not only did the daughters of Danaus marry their kin, so did the daughters of Zelophehad (Numbers 36:11).
+These five daughters were unmarried when Joshua presided over Israel, and the land was divided among the chieftains.
+The men of Israel were concerned about this, and if these daughters did not marry, then there was a possibility that other men might take them and thus divide up the inheritance.
+Like the Greek story, one will notice that not only did the daughters of Danaus marry their kin, but so did the daughters of Zelophehad (Numbers 36:11).

 Besides the similarities in the law, the Greeks and Hebrews seemed to share their stories.
 We now focus on the names Hypermnestra and Lynceus.
 Hypermnestra, according to the story, was the daughter of Danaus.
 However, her name may be in relation to the name or place known as Gilead.
 The word “hyper” in Greek means over, above, or exceeding, which is similar to and may have originated from the Hebrew word Gilead.
-In Hebrew, Gilead can mean, hill, mound, or rugged, you could say.
-The word Gilead can also be considered “upper Manasseh”, and is the reason is that the land the tribe of Manasseh is allotted extends far north when one looks at a map as to where the twelve tribes of Israel were located.
+In Hebrew, Gilead can mean hill, mound, or rugged, you could say.
+The word Gilead can also be considered “upper Manasseh”, and the reason is that the land the tribe of Manasseh is allotted extends far north when one looks at a map as to where the twelve tribes of Israel were located.

 Mosaic of the 12 Tribes of Israel.